rajaraodv/cfmeteor/README.md

 #### Step 3: Uploading meteor.com apps to Cloud Foundry:
 1. From inside, `myapp/bundle`, do `vmc push myapp --runtime node06`

-2. And when vmc asks for "Do you need any services?", bind to MongoDB service
+2. And when vmc asks for "Do you need any services?", bind to MongoDB service (db service name doesn't matter)

+3. That's it, you should have your app fully working by now.

 Details